 yUdjEha nAnô sô KAnAnô ~ "We Euchees, we are still Here"

-The Euchee(Yuchi) tribal community and council members have been dedicated to the accomplishment and furtherance of the Tribe's long-range goals involving the language, culture, history, genealogies and ultimately federal acknowledgment.
+The Euchee(Yuchi) tribal community and council members have been dedicated to the accomplishment and furtherance of the Tribe's many goals.
+One of our more important goals is to educate those interested about our: Language, Culture and History.
+Achieving these goals will allow us as a Tribe to continue to exist.

-It is increasingly important to our survival as Euchee (Yuchi) people that we to sustain our identity as Euchee (Yuchi) people by supporting our people’s customs and annual ceremonies.
-At the same time it becomes an important need to develop and implement long-term strategies for our overall social and economic development of the tribe, and a need to promote our well-being, health, culture and self-sufficiency.
+Our primary goal is to promote well-being, culture and self-sufficiency, so it is of high importance to our survival as Euchee (Yuchi) people that we to sustain our identity.
+By supporting our people’s customs and annual ceremonies we are doing so.
+In conjunction with the personal growth of our Tribe, another goal becomes important.
+The goal to develop and implement long-term strategies for the overall social and economic development of our tribe.

 Euchee "Yuchi" Military Leader: 1814